NazifaKhanom01/Ollama-Microservice/readme.md

-# Flask + Ollama Local Model Integration
+# Flask + Ollama Local Model Integration(Service Discovery Implementation)

 This project provides a **Flask API** that interacts with **Ollama**'s local language models such as **Mistral** and **Gemma3**.
 It allows users to send requests and ask questions to the models via a POST request to the `/generate` endpoint.